-When Instagram first hit the scene in 2010, it was considered an app that entrepreneur needed to establish a presence on to add to the ever-growing pile already in place of Facebook, Twitter, and Google+.
+When Instagram first hit the scene in 2010, it was considered an app that entrepreneurs needed to establish a presence on to add to the ever-growing pile already in place of Facebook, Twitter, Pinterest, and Google+.
 But it was also an app that seemed easy to dismiss too, in terms of content.
 If one didn’t do anything special that day, they’d snap a picture of their Starbucks cup.
 And again, and again, until most of their photo album contained whatever they had drunk or ate that day rather than conveying news about their brand or product.

-If you’re worried that your brand’s Instagram account is one of the ones currently buried in coffee cups or that you haven’t updated in awhile, now’s the time to revamp it and give your customers an up and personal, stylishly filtered, look at your business.
+If you’re worried that your brand’s Instagram account is one of the ones currently buried in coffee cups or that you haven’t updated in awhile, now’s the time to revamp it and give your customers an up close and personal, stylishly filtered, look at your business.

 1) Know your #hashtags.